1xLoZec/detection-lab/README.md

 - April 28 2026 — Decided to do it right.
 Replaced the ISP router and mesh WiFi with enterprise grade gear.
 Bought a dedicated machine for Proxmox.
 Proper network segmentation is in place.
 Attack environment is locked down.
 Waiting on hardware to finish the build.

+- May 7 2026 — Long sessions.
+Got Proxmox running on the dedicated lab machine and the Windows VM stood up inside it.
+Built a jump host for secure access to the lab environment.
+SSH from my PC to the jump host is working with full clipboard support.
+Still working through network segmentation.
+Getting closer.

 ## Lab Access